ianling/zipPy/README.md

     $

 # Changelog
+## v1.2
+* Some small QoL changes, including making the output prettier.
 ## v1.1
 * Added support for DLC files
 * A couple other QOL additions for debugging and troubleshooting